Pavel Mareš (speedway rider)

-Pavel Mareš (born 20 January 1943) is a former speedway rider from the Czech Republic.
+Pavel Mareš (20 January 1943 – 4 June 2023) was an international speedway rider from the Czech Republic.

 Speedway career

 Mareš won the silver medal in the 1965 Czechoslovakian Individual Speedway Championship.
-He also partnered Václav Verner to the World Pairs final at the 1971 Speedway World Pairs Championship.
+He also partnered Václav Verner to the World Pairs final at the 1971 Speedway World Pairs Championship where they finished just outside the medals in fourth place behind winners Poland.